DYR209 Bachelor's thesis

 - The student shall be able to analyse and consider different scientific sources and apply these to argue a professional standpoint.

 - The student shal be able to complete a literature study under supervision in line with current ethical norms.

 Teaching methods and approach:

-Two or three students collaborate on the paper and formulate a plan for the work together with supervisor.
-These students write the bachelor's thesis together under guidance from their supervisor.
-It must be clearly apparant each individual's contributions.
-The paper is presented as a 'defense' and in a Group, but each student is examined individually.
+Approximately three students collaborate on the paper and formulate a plan for the work together with the supervisor.
+The students write the bachelor's thesis together under supervision.
+Each student's contribtuion must be made clear.
+The paper is presented as a 'defense' and in a group, but each student is examined individually.

 See course in DYR210.

 Regular meetings with supervisor.
 Prior to the autumn semester and the Block Dyr 210, the student must have had a meeting with their supervisor and determined the topic for the bachelor thesis.

 The research paper must be submitted to the examiner no later than 6 weeks prior to the end of term..
 No later than 2 weeks prior to the end of the semester the paper must be assessed and approved, the oral presentation completed and passed and uploaded to Brage/Wiseflow

 a.
 A precise and thorough topic formulation based on the fact that it is a general introduction to the area and with specific questions and/or hypotheses that are sought to be answered/ tested.

 b.
 A systematic collection of relevant literature/material and clear description of the degree to which todays research and knowledge are lacking or contradictory.